Rachael is a professional woman and mother living with a chronic health condition. She describes…

 Let’s start with the good news.
 Since the introduction of smartphones over a decade ago, we have access to more information than ever, with headlines at our fingertips and a deluge of content vying for internet users’ attention.

 People have become incredibly reliant on smartphones for both information and entertainment: smartphone app developer Delvv found that 85 percent of respondents in a recent survey said their smartphone was an integral part of the lives, and in a separate survey 91 percent said their smartphone was as important in their life as their car.

 The bad news is that this information overload—trying to take in and respond to too much information—is causing forgetfulness, fatigue, and difficulty with focus.
 In short, our ability to concentrate has been blown to pieces.

 According to experts, this is because our brains have begun to imitate the internet browsers we see on a daily basis.
 Just as you can always open more tabs in your browser, we can now cut short one thought and open a new one.
 Labelled ‘The Goldfish effect’; social media, smartphones and the constant work cycle have essentially left the human mind with an attention span equivalent to that of a goldfish.

-It’s a problem that has likely surged in recent months as the COVID-19 pandemic tightens its grip.
-Uncertainty, lockdowns and a rapidly changing news cycle has seen people more reliant on their phones than ever, whether it’s to stay up to date on restrictions, keep in touch with loved ones or order necessities while isolating.
+It’s a problem that has likely surged as the COVID-19 pandemic has locked many parts of the country down and we turn to our phones more than ever for connection.
+Uncertainty, isolation and a rapidly changing news cycle has seen people take to their phones constantly, whether it’s to stay up to date on restrictions, keep in touch with loved ones or order necessities while isolating.